dcos-labs/marathon-validate/README.md

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     -a, --app                  Check an App JSON
     -g, --group                Check a Group JSON
-    -m, --marathon <version>  Use schema of specific Marathon version -t, --tags                List all available tags (versions), for usage with the -m flag
+    -d, --describe <property>  Describe a property.
+Has to be use with either -a (app schema) or -g (group schema) -m, --marathon <version>   Use schema of specific Marathon version -t, --tags                 Get a list of tags for the Marathon project
 ```

 If you want validate your `application.json` file in the current folder against the `master` version of the JSON schema, you can do a